Naomi Scott: Mainstream breakthrough (2019–present)

 The cast of Charlie's Angels in 2019.
 From left to right: Scott, Kristen Stewart and Ella Balinska.

 In 2019, Scott starred as Princess Jasmine in Aladdin, a live-action adaptation of Disney's 1992 animated film of the same name.
 Scott's casting over a "Middle Eastern or Arab actress" attracted comment.
 In his review for the San Francisco Chronicle, critic Mick LaSalle found Scott to be the "real star" of the film and that she "thrives and gives everything to her new power anthem ['Speechless']".
 Richard Roeper of Chicago Sun-Times wrote that Scott "absolutely sparkles" in her performance of "Speechless".
 For her role, Scott won the Teen Choice Award for Choice Movie Actress – Sci-Fi/Fantasy and also received a nomination for the Saturn Award for Best Supporting Actress.
 Aladdin was also commercially successful, grossing $1 billion at the box office.
 Also in 2019, Scott starred as one of the three leads, alongside Kristen Stewart and Ella Balinska, in the action comedy Charlie's Angels, the third installment within the franchise of the same name, released in November.
 The film received mixed reviews from critics.

-In 2020, Scott was cast in the Netflix series Anatomy of a Scandal, as parliamentary aide Olivia Lytton, and in the science fiction film Long Distance.
-Filming of both projects took place the same year, and were released in 2022 and 2024, respectively.
+In 2020, Scott was cast in the Netflix series Anatomy of a Scandal, as parliamentary aide Olivia Lytton which released in 2022, and in the science fiction film Long Distance.
+The film released in Vietnam on July 2024 but was released in the United States on Hulu on July 2025.

 In 2023, Scott was cast as pop star Skye Riley in the horror film Smile 2, the second film in the Smile franchise.
 She drew inspiration from 2010s music and artists such as Lady Gaga and Britney Spears.
 She additionally performs songs for the film, which are featured on the extended play Smile 2: The Skye Riley EP.
 Released in 2024 to critical and commercial success, her performance drew acclaim from critics.
 Benjamin Lee of The Guardian called Scott "a fantastically committed goes-to-hell-and-back scream queen" and Owen Gleiberman of Variety believed she gave the film "a genuine emotional center."
-For the role, she won the Astra Award for Best Performance in a Horror or Thriller and was nominated for Best Actress at the Critics' Choice Super Awards and the Saturn Awards.
+For the role, she won the Astra Award for Best Performance in a Horror or Thriller and was nominated for Best Actress at the Critics' Choice Super Awards and the Saturn Awards.Scott played Cass in the 2025 epic romance film Eternal Return.
+She performed at the American music festival Lollapalooza, which was held on Grant Park from July 31 to August 3 2025.

-Scott will next appear in the epic romance film Eternal Return and the crime comedy film Wizards!
-She performed at the American music festival Lollapalooza, which was held on Grant Park from July 31 to August 3.
+She stars in the upcoming stoner comedy film Wizards!
+Her debut album, F.I.G, was released on 20 March 2026.